 Emergency Shelter - Two homeless shelters house single men, women and families.
 Originally opened as short-term emergency shelters, the affordable housing shortage often means that shelter residents stay for months until they are able to find a permanent place to live.

 Employment/Education Program - These programs assist people seeking employment with valuable support such as resume writing, interviewing skills and use and understanding of voice mail.
 Our education program has funds to allow people to go back to school to prevent homelessness.
 NSKS distributes items such as working computers and new work boots for people in school or starting new jobs.
 We often have bicycles and bus tickets for people who need help with transportation to interviews, work or school.

 Food Pantry - Approximately 300 individuals and families receive non-perishable food each week.
 Many of these people are the working poor, elderly and disabled living on fixed income.
-People are eligible for food bags every 4 weeks.
+People are eligible for food bags once a month.

 Household Items - We accept small household items, especially for guests transitioning out of our shelters into their own places.
 We accept dishes, silverware, pots & pans, toasters, coffee makers, towels, sheets, blankets, comforters and kitchen gadgets like spatulas, can openers, cookie sheets and pot holders.

 Hispanic Advocacy - The NSKS Hispanic advocate assures that the Hispanic population has equal access to our services.
 Case management, translation and support are offered to the many Spanish-speaking members of our community.

 Meals - Our Soup Kitchen serves breakfast Monday-Friday.
 Dinner is served seven days a week.
 NSKS averages 1,700 meals each week.